OpenNebula/addon-drbdmanage/README.md

-# DRBDmanage Storage Driver
+# DRBD Manage Storage Driver

 ## Description

-This driver allows for highly available storage using DRBD9 + DRBDmanage in OpenNebula.
+This driver allows for highly available storage using DRBD9 + DRBD Manage in OpenNebula.

 ## Development